Certain treatments for multiple sclerosis (MS) may cause hives or rashes in some people.

 Doctors or dermatologists may also prescribe the following to treat hives:

 • Antihistamines: These medications are available without a prescription.
 They can help reduce itching and swelling.
-These include:
+Examples include:

-• Corticosteroids: Drugs like prednisone may help reduce inflammation and itching.
+• Corticosteroids: Drugs such as prednisone may help reduce inflammation and itching.

-• Anti-itch lotion or cream: These creams provide temporary relief when the skin is itchy, such as E45.
+• Anti-itch lotions or creams: These creams provide temporary relief when the skin is itchy, such as E45.

 • Omalizumab: This drug is available as an injection and can help when antihistamines do not provide relief.